Madison Packer: NWHL/PHF

 Packer was selected to play in two league All-Star Games, having played in the 2016 All-Star Game and voted in by fans for the 2017 All-Star Game in February 2017.
 Playing for Team Steadman, Packer scored twice at the 2nd NWHL All-Star Game.
 Packer served as an alternate captain for the Riveters for the franchise's first two seasons (2015–2017) before retiring.

 During the 2016-17 season, the NWHL announced salary cuts to the players, sparking a statement from Packer and the other NWHL players to the league over health insurance, an audit of league finances, naming the league investors and further determinations about the league's viability.
 After suffering a torn labrum in the 2016-17 season, she announced her retirement from professional ice hockey on 19 March 2017.
 However, in September 2017 Packer announced that she would continue with the New York Riveters (now renamed the Metropolitan Riveters) for the 2017–18 season.

 She was named to the rosters for the 2019 NWHL All-Star Game in Nashville.

 She was named Riveters captain ahead of the 2019–20 season, going into the year as one of eight players from the league's original season still active and tied for the league's all-time points record with Jillian Dempsey.
 She scored 34 points in 24 games during the season, leading the Riveters in points and good for fifth in total league scoring.
 She was named captain of one of the teams at the 2020 NWHL All-Star Game, the team being named Team Packer in her honour, and picked up an assist during the game.

+At the end of her NWHL/PHF career, which spanned the eight year life of the league, her 129 points in 131 career games were second only to Dempsey.

+PWHL

+Packer was named to the roster of New York of the Professional Women's Hockey League (PWHL) after being invited to training camp.
+The team announced on December 19, 2023, that they had signed her to a one-year contract.
+She appeared in 23 games for New York.
+Prior to the start of the following season, on November 23, 2024, Packer announced her retirement from professional hockey on her social media accounts.